- Attend Events

 - Connect with AAA

-The Members’ Programmatic, Advisory, and Advocacy Committee (MPAAC) is convened by the Executive Board for the purpose of responding to AAA member needs and interests, with a particular focus on the key areas of ethics, human rights, labor and workforce, public policy, racialized minorities, gender equity, the practicing-applied-public sector, and world anthropologies as these areas relate to anthropology, anthropologists and the Association.
+The Members’ Programmatic, Advisory, and Advocacy Committee (MPAAC) is convened by the Executive Board for the purpose of responding to AAA member needs and interests, with a particular focus on the key areas of ethics, human rights, labor and workforce, public policy, anti-racism and social justice, gender equity, the practicing-applied-public sector, and world anthropologies as these areas relate to anthropology, anthropologists and the Association.

 In keeping with the values of collaboration, dialogue, diversity, equity, solidarity, and transparency, the committee is responsible for the implementation of the Association's overall education, advocacy, and advisory programs.